 Michael Goebel began as an intellectual historian of Latin America, but he has grown increasingly interested in the intersection of global and urban history in the nineteenth and twentieth centuries.
 In July 2014 he received his Habilitation in Modern History.
 In 2012–13 he was a John F. Kennedy Fellow at the Center for European Studies at Harvard University and in 2008–11 Marie Curie Fellow at the European University Institute, Florence.
 The latter led to his first book titled Argentina’s Partisan Past: Nationalism and the Politics of History published in 2011 by Liverpool University Press.

 His articles on the history of migration and the global history of nationalism have appeared in journals such as The American Historical Review, Past and Present, and Geschichte und Gesellschaft.
 Additionally, Professor Michael Goebel is a co-founder of the Global Urban History blog.

 His publications and full Curriculum Vitae are viewable here.

-Tuesday 26 March 2019 Professor Goebel will give a lunch lecture at the Graduate Institute titled: Is Nationalism Contagious?
-Register to the lecture via the link.
+Tuesday 26 March 2019 Professor Goebel gave a lunch lecture at the Graduate Institute titled: Is Nationalism Contagious?
+Please read his interview here.